jassie-rangar/Pitch-Perfect/README.md

 # Pitch-Perfect
-# This app Record,s your voice and  let you play it in different filters.
+# This app Record's your voice and  let you play it in different filters.